Islamic State – Yemen Province: Activities

 On 15 May 2016, IS militants claimed responsibility for a suicide attack that killed 25 police recruits in the city of Mukalla in southern Yemen.
 AQAP was forced out of the city in April by the Saudi-led coalition.
+On November 15, Assailants (suspected to be Islamic State Militants)raided a residence and beheaded a civilian near Bayda, Al Bayda.